 Within thirty (30) days of the effective date of this Decision, Respondent shall submit to the Board, for its prior approval, the name and qualifications of one or more psychotherapists of Respondent's choice.
-Upon approval, and within sixty (60) days of the effective date of this decisionDecision, and on a periodic basis as may be required by the Board or its designee, Respondent shall undergo a psychiatric evaluation by a Board-appointedapproved psychotherapist (psychiatrist or psychologist), to determine Respondent's ability to practice veterinary medicine safely.
-Whe The psychotherapist shall furnish a psychological report to the Board or its designee.
+Upon approval, and within sixty (60) days of the effective date of this decisionDecision, and on a periodic basis as may be required by the Board or its designee, Respondent shall undergo a psychiatric evaluation by a to practice veterinary medicine safely.
+Who The psychotherapist shall furnish a psychological report to the Board or its designee.
 All costs shall be borne by Respondent.